redtexts/texts/goldner_1991_bordiga_community.md

 realize this transformation consciously and bloodily.)

-On the margins of this discussion, where most of the Western left is concerned, have been the ideas of the fascinating character of Amado Bordiga.
+On the margins of this discussion, where most of the Western left is concerned, have been the ideas of the fascinating character of Amadeo Bordiga.
 First General Secretary of the PCI, and, with Gramsci, its most important founder, Bordiga was the last Western revolutionary who told off Stalin to his face (in 1926) as the gravedigger of the revolution